Putting things off sucks.

 Because productivity leads to seeing results in the real world, the problems happening inside a procrastinator usually go unnoticed.

-Highly effective people will never understand the constant struggle procrastinators deal with every day, yet we’re constantly reminded of these struggles even if others aren’t the ones reminding us.
+Highly effective people will never understand the constant struggle it is for procrastinators to start the day efficiently, yet we’re constantly reminded of these struggles even if others aren’t the ones reminding us.

 Here are 9 procrastination facts we struggle with everyday.

-1. We’re Unsure What We Need to Do
+1. We’re Unsure of What We Need to Do

 Procrastinators shy away from structure because they fear their life will become boring.